aarushgotlost/desyn/README.md

-# Firebase Studio
+# Firebase Studio - Desyn Project

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter project for Desyn, a platform for developers, artists, animators, and other creators to connect, collaborate, and share their work.

-To get started, take a look at src/app/page.tsx.
+To get started, take a look at `src/app/page.tsx`.